derekjgriffith/MORTICIA/README.md

 surveillance system are deployed or to be deployed.
 Besides the engineering characteristics of the optical remote sensing or surveillance system, the atmosphere plays a key role in determining system effectiveness.
-In the case of a surveillance system, effectiveness may be quantified in terms of the range at which targets can be Detected, Recognised or Identified (DRI)
+In the case of a surveillance system, effectiveness may be quantified in terms of the range at which targets can be Detected, Recognised or Identified (DRI).

   Some of the key capabilities of ``MORTICIA`` are: